pjbiggs/Massey203311/Week11/Week11.md

 ### The Data

 Now we can begin our RNA-seq journey.
 To do this, we will begin at the beginning, with some RNA-seq reads from human samples.
 These are from [here](data/fastq.data.tar "THE TAR FILE").
-This address should be: `https://pjbiggs.github.io/Massey203311/Week11/data/fastq.data.tar` Let's make a fresh directory for this analysis, perhaps `rnaseq`.
-Do that, change into that directory, and please download the RNA-seq reads now (`wget`).
+This address should be: `https://pjbiggs.github.io/Massey203311/Week11/data/fastq.data.tar` Let's make a fresh directory for this analysis, perhaps called `rnaseq`.
+Do that, change into that directory, and please download the RNA-seq reads now (using `wget`).
 Note that this is a subset of the data from the tutorial [here](https://github.com/griffithlab/rnaseq_tutorial/wiki/RNAseq-Data "Awesome tutorial").

  Let's first untar the [tarball](https://en.wikipedia.org/wiki/Tar_(computing "Sticky!") so that we see the files inside.